samhinshaw/stat540/paperreview02.md

 The authors were provided with the FlowCAP IV challenge dataset, high-dimensional (multicolor) flow cytometry dataset with sixteen different markers:
 - FSC-A, FSC-H, SSC-A - three markers describing cells' size and shape
 - IFN&gamma;, TNF&alpha;, CD4, CD27, CD107-A, CD154, CD3, CCR7, IL2, CD8, CD57, CD45RO, V-Amine/CD14 - various immune markers
+The samples were split into two groups: stimulated with HIV antigen and unstimulated.
+The authors were provided first with a training data set with which to develop their algorithm/pipeline, and later provided with a test dataset on which to test the efficacy of their algorithm.

 #### Analysis